Marieme-N/frontend/README.md

 ### ReactJS

-This is the notorious framework of Facebook.
+The notorious framework of Facebook.

 In short, this library manage for you the rendering cycle of your DOM elements.